-Being a single parent is becoming more and more common, with the US Census Bureau estimating that there are around 12 million single parent families.
-As relationships change and dissolve, many children are left with a lone parent.
+Being a single parent is becoming more common, with the US Census Bureau estimating that there are around 12 million single-parent families.
+As relationships change and dissolve, many children are left with one parent.

 Poverty and its effects

-Single parent households are more likely to struggle with poverty.
-Being the sole wage earner can cause a noticeable gap between your income and that of your two-income peers.
+One of the single-parent family problems is that they are more likely to struggle with poverty.
+Being the sole wage earner can cause a noticeable gap between your income and your two-income peers.

-Poverty can be frightening and stressful for children, causing them to feel frustrated and angry at the difference between them and their classmates or friends.
+Poverty can be frightening and stressful for a single parent-child, causing them to feel frustrated and angry at the difference between them and their classmates or friends.

 Impact on academic achievement

 Being from a single-parent family can have an impact on your child’s academic development.

 Find free resources for them online or at your local library to make learning more manageable and fun.
 One of the advantages of a single-parent family is that you get to spend a lot of time with your child.